biolab/orange-bio/docs/rst/reference/geo.rst

 mining it would be useful to find out which data sets provide enough samples for each label.
 It is (semantically) convenient to perform classification within sample subsets of the same type.
-The following scripts therefore goes through all data sets and finds those with enough samples within each of the subsets for a specific type.
+The following script goes through all data sets and finds those with enough samples within each of the subsets for a specific type.
 The function ``valid`` determines which subset types (if any) satisfy our criteria.
 The minimum number of samples in the subset was set to ``n=40``